Asian Africans: Eurasians in Africa

-Angola also has 1 million people of mixed race (black and white), accounting for 3% of its total population.
+Angola has 500,000 people of mixed race or black and white.
 South Africa has 5,176,000 coloureds, Namibia 143,000 and Zimbabwe 17,000.
-At least 80 million people or 8% of the people living in Sub-Saharan Africa are Eurasians, mixed race (50% African and 50% Eurasian) or have at least one Eurasian ancestor.
-Ethiopia has 56 million, Egypt 50 million, South Africa 11 million and Madagascar 8 million.
+Tens of millions of people living in Sub-Saharan Africa are Eurasians, mixed race or have at least one Eurasian ancestor.
+Egypt has 42 million, Ethiopia 19 million, Madagascar 15 million and South Africa 11 million.
 At least 10% of the people from Djibouti, Eritrea, Ethiopia, Madagascar, Mauritius, Namibia, the Seychelles, Somalia and South Africa have Eurasian ancestors.
 At least 10% of the people from Algeria, Egypt, Libya, Morocco and Tunisia also have Eurasian ancestors.
 The majority of the people from the Canary Islands, Cape Verde and Réunion have European ancestors.
 1,425,760 white people live on the Canary Islands, which is part of Spanish Africa.
 260,000 white people live on Réunion, which is part of the French territories in Africa.
 2,500 Eurasian MINUSMA personnel, many from Bangladesh, China and Germany, live in Mali 3,000 soldiers from France, 3,000 other Chinese and 2,000 Syrians also live in Mali, which results in over 10,000 Eurasians living in Mali.

-Countries with over 10 million people with Eurasian heritage: Algeria, Egypt, Ethiopia, Madagascar, Morocco, South Africa.

-Countries with over 1 million people with Eurasian heritage: Angola, Ghana, Libya, Mauritius, Nigeria, Somalia, Tunisia.